Survivor of the

 On 15 May 1944, Simone’s father,

-Simone’s hair will be cut short but not shaved, an unexplained thing, like so many others in Auschwitz.
-With their sister and mother, they are sent to the quarantine camp where they carry out masonry work aimed at extending the railway ramp to the gas chambers.
-Simone befriends other young women, like
+Simone will have her hair cut short but not shaved, an unexplained thing, like so many others at Auschwitz.
+With her sister and mother, they were sent to the quarantine camp where they carried out masonry work aimed at extending the railway ramp to the gas chambers.
+Simone makes friends with other young women, such as

-"I wanted to grow up, like all the young people of my age.
-But we do not grow up in Auschwitz.
-At the age of promises, I lost many illusions about it.
+"I wanted to grow up, like all young people of my age.
+But you don’t grow up in Auschwitz.
+In the age of promises, I have lost many illusions.”

 (Simone Veil, preface to the Auschwitz Album)

-In July 1944, with the help of a Polish auxiliary at the camp who found her "too pretty to die here", Simone was sent with her sister and her mother to the annex camp of
+In July 1944, with the help of a Polish auxiliary at the camp who found her "too pretty to die here", Simone was sent with her sister and mother to the sub-camp of

 On 18 January 1945, following the

-Simone and Madeleine Jacob return to France on May 23, 1945.
-They meet their sister Denise, the only other survivor in the family.
+Simone and Madeleine Jacob returned to France on 23 May 1945, where they found their sister Denise, the only other survivor of the family.
 The question of memory will arise very quickly for Simone.

-In 1945, Simone Jacob enrolled at the Faculty of Law and at the Institute of Political Sciences in Paris.
-She meets Antoine Veil there and marries him in October 1946.
-She enters the judiciary in 1956 as a senior civil servant and will be, in 1970, the first female general secretary of the magistrates' union.
-In May 1974, she was appointed minister of health in the government of Valéry Giscard d'Estaing.
+In 1945, Simone Jacob enrolled at the faculty of law and at the Institut de Sciences Politiques de Paris.
+There she met Antoine Veil and married him in October 1946.
+She entered the magistracy in 1956 as a senior civil servant and was, in 1970, the first female general secretary of the magistrates' union.
+In May 1974, she was appointed Minister of Health in the government of Valéry Giscard d'Estaing.
 Alone against all, she legalized abortion in 1975 and then became, in 1979, the first woman to hold the position of

-Singular and strong figure of French and European political life, she exercises power without ever wanting it.
+A singular and powerful figure in French and European political life, she wields power without ever desiring it.
 She took the time to write her autobiography,

-Simone Veil on the forecourt, the day of the press conference on the world gathering of Jewish survivors of the holocaust, at the Memorial of the Unknown Jewish Martyr, Paris IV, France, 16/04/1981
+Simone Veil on the forecourt, on the day of the press conference on the world gathering of Jewish Holocaust survivors, at the Memorial of the Unknown Jewish Martyr, Paris IV, France, 16/04/1981

-Faithful to what she considers to be the duty of the
+True to what she believes is the duty of the

-Joseph Burg, Jacques Chirac, Simone Veil and Lucien Finel at the Memorial of the Unknown Jewish Martyr, during the inauguration ceremony of the renovated Memorial, Paris IV, 27/03/1992
+Joseph Burg, Jacques Chirac, Simone Veil and Lucien Finel at the Memorial of the Unknown Jewish Martyr, during the inauguration ceremony of the renovated Memorial, Paris IVe, 27/03/1992

 During all these years, Simone Veil continues her fight:

-Woman of conviction, woman of heart, survivor of the Shoah, Simone Veil has always been concerned about human dignity and others.
-And if a word is needed to summarize one’s life, it is indeed the word dignity that we choose today.
+Woman of conviction, woman of heart, survivor of the Shoah, Simone Veil has always been concerned with human dignity and others.
+And if one needs a word to sum up one’s life, it is indeed the word dignity that we choose today.

-All our thoughts go to his loved ones and family.
+All our thoughts are with his loved ones and family.